A photo of the NYC Skyline

 As a former prosecutor, New York City theft attorney Mehdi Essmidi knows how the prosecution goes about these cases, and he uses those insights to build strong defenses for his clients.
 Contact the law offices of Mehdi Essmidi today for a free consultation.

-New York law classifies theft offenses under the broader category of larceny.
+New York law classifies theft offenses as larceny.
 The severity of the charge depends on factors like the value of the stolen property and how it was taken.
+Here are common charges we handle at the Law Offices of Mehdi Essmidi:

-Under New York law, larceny occurs when a person unlawfully takes, obtains, or withholds another person’s property with the intent to permanently deprive them of it (New York Penal Law § 155.05).
+Under New York Penal Law § 155.05, larceny happens when a person unlawfully takes, obtains, or withholds another person’s property with the intent to permanently deprive them of it.

 Larceny includes unlawfully taking property without permission, using deception to gain ownership of property, or misappropriating property that was meant to be temporarily possessed—if there was intent to permanently keep it.

-Criminal Possession of Stolen Property in New York
+Penalties for Criminal Possession of Stolen Property Convictions

 Possessing stolen property in New York can still result in criminal charges, even if you weren’t the one who originally took it.
 Under Penal Law § 165.40–165.54, it’s illegal to keep stolen property for personal gain knowingly or to stop it from being returned to its rightful owner.
 The severity of the charge depends on the value of the property and whether it involves credit cards, firearms, or large sums of money.